 How can businesses become more transparent?

 There are several ways to improve transparency in your business.
-Hence, we’ve put together a list of actionable steps you can take.
+Hence, we’ve put together a list of best practices you can follow.

-Company-wide town hall meetings are a great way to share company news and interact with your employees.
-During these meetings, all employees have the opportunity to ask questions regarding the company and receive clear and honest answers from top management.
-As a result, these meetings make employees at all levels feel valued and listened to.
+Company-wide town hall meetings are a great way to share news and results, communicate objectives and strategies, and interact with your employees.
+During these meetings, employees can give feedback, ask questions, and receive clear and honest answers from top management.
+As a result, these meetings make all employees in the company feel valued, listened to, and included.

 Everyone makes mistakes – it’s how you handle them that matters.

 Always admit your mistakes and take responsibility for them.
-Customers appreciate companies that own up to their mistakes, apologize, and try to come up with solutions.
+Customers appreciate companies that own up to their mistakes, apologize, and try to find solutions.

 On the other hand, customers are not fond of companies that try to hide their mistakes or, even worse, get defensive and deny them.